Ariana Grande Closes Out 2019 With Surprise Album k bye for now

 "love u hello ! been prepping these vocals for the live album," she wrote on Twitter.
 "Listening to first pass mixes & am so excited vocal producing everything myself, johnny's been producing all the band parts ! deadline is soon so jus saying hello and love u and miss u."

-Arianators will be thrilled to see that Ariana included her other hit songs on the album as well.
+Arianators will be thrilled to see that Ariana included her other hits from her discography on the album as well.
 Live performances of "Into You," "Dangerous Woman," "Break Free," "Tattooed Heart," "Right There," and more are featured on the track list.

 Talk about the ultimate gift!